National Fraud Initiative

 What data is shared?

-We must provide personal data for all our staff, councillors and pensioners that we hold in our payroll system so data matching against other public bodies can be carried out.
+We must provide personal data for all our staff, councillors and pensioners that we hold in our payroll and pension systems so data matching against other public bodies can be carried out.

-We must also provide data about Blue Badges, concessionary travel passes, Direct Payments, private alcohol and taxi licences, market traders, people listed on Housing Solutions waiting list, care home residents who receive funding from us, creditor payments and suppliers, council tax support, council tax and the Electoral Register.
+We must also provide data about Blue Badges, concessionary travel passes, taxi licences, people listed on our housing waiting list, care home residents who receive funding from us, creditor payments and suppliers, business rates, council tax support, council tax, people on the Electoral Register and more recently Covid-19 business grants.

 We provide personal information such as names, addresses and annual remuneration.
 The data will be used to ensure, for example, that income is being declared when Council Tax support is being applied for or that no pensions are being paid to people who are dead or who are no longer entitled to it.